Can someone please tell me what the average of menopause is?

 - Thinning hair (and hair that grows in new places)

 - Tender or sore breasts.
-They may also start morphing into a new shape.
+They may also start morphing into a new shape (or even getting bigger).

 Symptoms may last until after you have hit menopause (recap: 12 months after your last period) but some women continue to experience them for a few years, sometimes well into their 60s, 70s, and 80s.